Zaid-Ajaj/tabula-rasa/README.md

 Every component comes with a `Types.fs` file that contains mostly three things
 - `State` data model that the component keeps track of
 - `Msg` type that represents the events that can occur
-- `Pages` represnets the current page and sub pages that a component can have
+- `Pages` represents the current page and sub pages that a component can have

-The `State` keeps track of the `CurrentPage` but it will never update it by hand: the `CurrentPage` is only updated in response to url changes and these changes will dipatch a message to change the value of the `CurrentPage` along with dispatching other messages related to loading the data for the component in subject
+The `State` keeps track of the `CurrentPage` but it will never update it by hand: the `CurrentPage` is only updated in response to url changes and these changes will dispatch a message to change the value of the `CurrentPage` along with dispatching other messages related to loading the data for the component

 # Important Concepts: Data Locality and Message Interception